21hook/MVVM/README.md

 ```

 The main problem of these code examples is that it isn't **modular** - it mix up the
-**responsibilities** of functionality for button, textboox, & listbox and header, message,
+**responsibilities** of functionality for button, text box, & list box and header, message,
 & cart all in one module.
 It is not *ready for change*.
-Think about that, your resposibity is to mantain `login.js`, `header, message, cart` is
+Think about that, your responsibility is to maintain `login.js`, `header, message, cart` is
-the resposibitities of other developers.
+the responsibility of other developers.
 Some day, you must add `address.refresh()` to
 refresh the address component in the pages, you have to add the line of code after the
 developer code thee `address` module done.
-This is just one case, if there are mutilple
+This is just one case, if there are multiple
 modules updated, you have to update your module, again and again.
 All because that, you
-mix the resposibity of some functionalities of their modules into yours.
+mix the responsibility of some functionality of their modules into yours.

 Let's analyze the code above:
 ```